Charrería: 20th Century

-The advent of the Mexican cinema brought greater popularity, especially musicals which combined rancheras with the charro image, akin to the Western and "singing cowboy" genres in the United States.
+The advent of Mexican cinema brought increased popularity, especially musicals that combined rancheras with the charro image.

-Mexican Americans in the United States also held various charreadas during the same period, but beginning in the 1970s, the Federación Mexicana de Charrería (FMCH) began assisting them in establishing official charreadas north of the border.
-At times, US champion teams compete in the national competition of Mexico.
+Mexican Americans in the United States also performed several charreadas during the same period, but in the 1970s, the Mexican Federation of Charrería (FMCH) began helping them establish official charreadas north of the border.
+They are now quite common.
+Sometimes, champion teams from the United States compete in the Mexican national competition.

 Lienzo charro

 A lienzo charro is a specially designed facility for the practice of horse riding.
 This is the arena where charros hold the events of charreadas and jaripeos.
 A lienzo has two areas: one marked-off area consisting of a lane 12 m wide by 60 m long which leads into a circle area that is 40 m in diameter.